-No printed program will be available.
+- No printed program will be available again this year.
 Instead, we encourage attendees to download the conference mobile app, available Fall 2017, to access program content and other pertinent details of the conference including schedules, session descriptions and maps.

-Conference meals will be served buffet style with reusable plates and utensils.
+- Conference meals will be served buffet style with reusable or compostable plates and utensils.

 Many different entities are involved in putting together a conference.
 We strive to work with partners that share our commitment to sustainability.

-Stetson Convention Services, our show decorator, works to minimize on-site material waste and uses a variety of recycled-content and biodegradable materials.
-Learn more
+- Stetson Convention Services, our show decorator, works to minimize on-site material waste and uses a variety of recycled-content and biodegradable materials.